Jangui92/Jangui92/README.md

-<h1 align="center"> >> Hi, I'm Jae :ramen:  </h1>
+<h1 align="center">  Hi, I'm Jae :ramen:  </h1>

-I am a Software Engineer with full-stack development experience and a background in creative arts.
-Coding is what helped me pass my intro C.S. course.
-I was intrigued when I found out computers have a language.
-With my new skills, I am determined to implement creative direction and build phenomenal functional products with an awesome team.
+I am a Software Engineer with full-stack development experience and a background in creative arts :guitar: :art: :performing_arts:.
+Coding is what helped me pass my intro C.S. course :checkered_flag: .
+I was intrigued when I found out computers have a language :secret:.
+With my new skills, I am determined to implement creative direction and build phenomenal functional products with an awesome team :rocket:.

 - 📫 Get to know me or reach me at:<div ><br>
     <a href="https://www.linkedin.com/in/janay-anguiano-778717215/"><img src="https://img.shields.io/badge/-LinkedIn-0077B5?style=flat-square&logo=LinkedIn&logoColor=white" />  </a>